juliangut/generator-barephp/README.md

 ### Features

-* Git use is assumed by default
+* Git use is assumed by default (.gitignore and .gitattributes included)
 * Load existing configuration from composer.json
 * Integration with Github and Bitbucket accounts
 * Select minimum supported PHP version (from 5.3 up)